pump-io/pump.io/README.md

    server and from there go out to search engines and the world.
 If you want to disconnect from the public web, set this to something falsy.
+* *spamhost* Host running activityspam software to use to test updates for spam.
+* *spamclientid* oauth pair for spam server.
+* *spamclientsecret* oauth pair for spam server.

 ## Bugs